zbanks/musicazoo/README.md

 ### Running Musicazoo on startup

 Running the supervisord daemon on startup depends on your system.
-There are a collection of scripts for many systems available [https://github.com/Supervisor/initscripts](here).
-There is general advice for configuring supervisord for Linux available [http://serverfault.com/questions/96499/how-to-automatically-start-supervisord-on-linux-ubuntu](here).
+There are a collection of scripts for many systems available [here](https://github.com/Supervisor/initscripts).
+There is general advice for configuring supervisord for Linux available [here](http://serverfault.com/questions/96499/how-to-automatically-start-supervisord-on-linux-ubuntu).

 You will likely need to symlink or copy your `supervisord.conf` to `/etc/supervisor/supervisord.conf` and make sure that the `pidfile` in `supervisord.conf` corresponds to `PIDFILE` in your init script.

-## Setting up as a service
-Coming soon!